dracuxan/ZeroDay/content/posts/Nmap-Tutorial.md

 ---
 author: Nisarg
-date: "2024-11-30"
+date: "2025-02-20"
 title: Nmap Basic Tutorial
 ---
+## What is Nmap?

-**Basic - What is Nmap?** Nmap (Network Mapper) is an open-source tool used for network discovery and security auditing.
+Nmap (Network Mapper) is an open-source tool used for network discovery and security auditing.
 It allows users to scan networks and discover hosts, services, and open ports, providing valuable insights for penetration testing and network administration.

-**Example - Basic Execution** A simple Nmap execution to discover live hosts using a ping sweep:
+**A simple Nmap execution to discover live hosts using a ping sweep:**

 ```bash
 $ nmap -sn 172.16.10.0/24